hyjinx-emu/Hyjinx/README.md

 ## License

-This software is licensed under the terms of the [MIT license](LICENSE.txt).
+This software is licensed under customized terms of the [MIT license](LICENSE.txt).
 This project makes use of code authored by the libvpx project, licensed under BSD and the ffmpeg project, licensed under LGPLv3.
 See [LICENSE.txt](LICENSE.txt) and [THIRDPARTY.md](distribution/legal/THIRDPARTY.md) for more details.

 ## Credits
 - Ryujinx was used as the original source code for this emulator.
-This fork was later renamed to Hyjinx to ensure any failures or mis-steps taken by the project team wouldn't negatively effect the Ryujinx legacy.
+This fork was later renamed to Hyjinx to ensure any issues caused by the project team wouldn't negatively effect the Ryujinx legacy or other forks.
 - [LibHac](https://github.com/Thealexbarney/LibHac) is used for our file-system.
 - [AmiiboAPI](https://www.amiiboapi.com) is used in our Amiibo emulation.
 - [ldn_mitm](https://github.com/spacemeowx2/ldn_mitm) is used for one of our available multiplayer modes.